WordPress/gutenberg/lib/README.md

 class WP_A_Stable_Class { ... }
 ```

-Wrapping code in `class_exists()` and `function_exists()` is usually inappropriate for evergreen code, or any plugin code that we expect to undergo constant change, because it would prevent the latest versions of the code from being used.
+Wrapping code in `class_exists()` and `function_exists()` is usually inappropriate for evergreen code, or any plugin code that we expect to undergo constant change between WordPress releases, because it would prevent the latest versions of the code from being used.
 For example, the statement `class_exists( 'WP_Theme_JSON' )` would return `true` because the class already exists in Core.

-When to use which prefix is a judgement call, but the general rule is that if you're unsure, use the `gutenberg` prefix because it will less likely to give rise to naming conflicts.
-What's more, it can be changed more easily after the fact.
+When to use which prefix is a judgement call, but the general rule is that if you're unsure, use the `gutenberg` prefix because it will less likely give rise to naming conflicts.

 As always, get in touch with your fellow contributors if you're unsure.

 ### Documentation and annotations

-For every class, method and function in the plugin, use the [WordPress PHP documentation standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/php/) to document the code.
+For every class, method and function in the plugin, refer to the [WordPress PHP documentation standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/php/) when documenting your code.

 It's particularly important to observe annotation standards, and `@since` descriptions that specify the target WordPress version, so that all contributors can easily identify what needs to be (or what already has been) merged to Core and when.